thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * implement task "optimize_filtered_deck" to optimize the order of an already existing filtered deck without burying anything
 * implement autonomous mode : mean distance across the queue probably follows an elbow curve with diminishing returns, this should help do only most important reviews
 * look into sentence mining methods from sbert, that might contain useful ideas
-* take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation
+* take a look at topic modeling techniques that might be cleaner to invoke than the current ctf-idf implementation
 * re read this article for inspiration : http://mccormickml.com/2021/05/27/question-answering-system-tf-idf/
 * automatically create a phylogeny of cards based on a distance matrix and see if it's an appropriate mind map, plotly is suitable for this kind of tree
 * investigate crazy ideas list